tauri-apps/tauri-docs/docs/getting-started/beginning-tutorial.md

 <Command name="init" />

-This command will place a new folder in your current working directory, `src-tauri`.
+This command places a new folder in your current working directory, `src-tauri`.

 ```sh
 └── src-tauri